 Reiki Hands-on / hands-off 45–90 minutes; light touch or hands above body Relaxation, calm

-Acupuncture Needle-based (TCM) 30–60 minutes; thin sterile needles Reduce pain, symptom support
+Acupuncture Needle‑based (Traditional Chinese Medicine) 30–60 minutes; thin sterile needles Reduce pain, symptom support

 Qigong Movement + breath Short practice sessions or classes Sleep, stress regulation